Co-Chairman and Partner

 Jeff grew up in Rhode Island and graduated from Harvard, where he wrote for the Harvard Lampoon.
 He worked as a newspaper reporter in Boston, and his illustrations have been published in TIME, Mother Jones and Harvard Magazine.

-He also met a guy named Rich Silverstein at Ogilvy & Mather.
-They founded GSP in 1983.
+He also met Rich Silverstein there.
+They founded GS&P in 1983 with a founding client they renamed Electronic Arts.
 Since then, the two have won just about every advertising award imaginable.

-He continues to believe that his success is a happy confluence of his mother, a painter; his father, a Wharton graduate; and his family, a constant reminder of irony and humility.
+He continues to believe that his success is a happy confluence of his mother (a painter), his father (a Wharton graduate) and the rest of his family, who have always been a constant reminder of irony and humility.

-Jeff lives in Oakland, California, with his family, a dog, a cat, a rabbit, three horses and probably some other things he doesn’t know about.
+He lives in Oakland, California, with a dog, a cat, three horses and probably some other things he doesn’t know about.